A garden flat in a renovated Victorian-style property in Barnes, South West London

 Plate soap is safe on many surfaces: granite, marble, sealed wood, ceramics and more.
 Most soft dish soaps have a pH of 7 or 8, which is more or less neutral.
 Most other cleaners, such as glass and all-purpose cleaners, are acidic or alkaline, making them riskier to use on easily damaged surfaces such as marble that are susceptible to staining and etching.

 Although dish soap is gentle, it is also a highly effective detergent.
 One of the first steps some people train to take when cleaning a kitchen or bathroom is to make a bucket of soapy water.
 They turn to this universal tool throughout the cleaning process.
-The dish soap dissolves edible grease, making it a natural choice for cleaning kitchen surfaces – strong enough to remove stubborn grease from stovetops and microwave ovens while remaining safe for granite or marble countertops and appliances facades and stainless steel.
+The dish soap dissolves edible grease, making it a natural choice for cleaning kitchen surfaces – strong enough to remove stubborn grease from stovetops, ovens, and microwave ovens while remaining safe for granite or marble countertops and appliances facades and stainless steel.
 Plate soap is also incredibly useful in the bathroom.
 We use it to deal with soap scum in bathtubs and showers, wash porcelain sinks, wipe countertops and scrub tile and linoleum floors.

 Seven practical uses of dish soap in your home